-We have a monumental challenge if we are going to contextualize the gospel and live as missional communities of faith throughout suburban America.
+We have a monumental challenge if we contextualize the gospel and live as missional faith communities throughout suburban America.
 We cannot flee.
 We cannot get out of here.
 This is where we live.
 This is where God has called us.
 And this “God-forsaken place” that we have been called to desperately needs the Church to stand up and be the Church.
 We need to be a Church that truly exists for the sake of others.
-We need a Church that gives up luxury so that others may have necessity.
-We need a Church that rejects the lone ranger mentality and lives in sacrificial and compassionate community.
+We need a Church that gives up luxury so that others may have necessities.
+We need a Church that rejects the lone ranger mentality and lives in a sacrificial and compassionate community.
 We need a Church that views money as a resource of God’s Kingdom and not an object to be consumed.
 We need a Church that trusts the Spirit and takes risks for the sake of the Gospel.
-We need a Church that comes together to care for the poor in their backyards as well as those in the city.
+We need a Church that comes together to care for the poor in their backyards and those in the city.

-Perhaps, if we are careful to listen to the voice of the Spirit’s leading, we will see the power of the cross and the Resurrection can transform a place as cold and hard to the gospel as suburban America.
+Perhaps, if we carefully listen to the voice of the Spirit’s leading, we will see the power of the cross, and the Resurrection can transform a place as cold and hard to the gospel as suburban America.

 - Associated Press.
 “Poverty Moves to the Burbs.”
 Northwest Herald.
 06 Dec 2006.
 (Link)

 - Barth, Karl.
 Church Dogmatics, IV.3.2.
 The Doctrine of Reconciliation.
 (New York: T&T Clark, 2004).

 - Bewley, Joel and Jan Hefler.
 “Four Killings Put 2006 Over 05” The Philadelphia Inquirer.
 11 Dec.
 2006.
 (Link)